mainmatter/mainmatter.com/_workshops/digital-product-strategy/description.md

 ---
 title: Digital product strategy workshop
-label: 2–3 day remote workshop with Mar High & Marco Otte-Witte
+label: 2–3 day remote workshop <!--break-->with Mar High & Marco Otte-Witte
 description:
   A clear product strategy is essential to get as much value as possible for your time and investment.
 In this workshop we will collaborate to formulate a